Category: Lisbon

 LISBON: Jeronimos Monastery

 The Jeronimos Monastery struck me as one of the most impressive religious structures I’d seen in 50 years of European travel.
 The city tourist office calls Jeronimos Monastery the most prestigious place of worship in Lisbon.
-The Monastery’s lush, ornate decoration makes stone seem as light as air.
-The church of the monastic complex, dedicated …
+The monastery was begun in 1502, partly to commemorate the naval achievements of Vasco da Gama, who had established…

 LISBON: Waterfront

-Lisbon is situated on the northern banks of the River Tagus, the longest river (626 miles) on the Iberian Peninsula.
+Lisbon is situated on the northern banks of the Tagus River, the longest river (626 miles) on the Iberian Peninsula.
 The river has impacts on the city from end to end.
-For about a mile along the Tagus, you can take a 100-foot-high cable car line, which ends at the city’s Nations Park.
-Riders are …
+The river’s mouth is a large estuary near the city, supplying Lisbon with a fine natural harbor.
+For about a mile along the Tagus,…

 LISBON: The Avenue